seanxuxx/End-to-End-RAG/Checklist.md

 ### Data Store

-* [ ]  Which chunker options to include?
-Hyperparameters for chunking
+* [ ]  Semantic chunker length issue: 33/8156 chunks exceed the limit of 40960 bytes per vector.
+Use `RecursiveCharacterTextSplitter` to sub-split
+1. Only sub-split the chunks exceeding limits (still have long text)
+2. Sub-split length outliers
-* [ ]  Whether to chunk raw_data and preformatted_data separatedly?
+* [X]  Whether to chunk raw_data and preformatted_data separately?
 * [ ]  Sentence-generation model options for embedding

 ### Retriever